 Here’s how to fix problems with macOS Big Sur

 Big Sur is a terrific update to macOS.
 But, like any new operating system, it’s not without its problems.
-Catalina, for example, caused many problems, some of them serious, for many users, particularly beta testers and early adopters.
+For example, Catalina caused many problems, some of them serious, for many users.
 Thankfully, for most of us, the problems we’re likely to run into are much less serious and usually have a straightforward fix.
 In this article, we’ll examine some of the most common macOS Big Sur issues and fixes.

 In this blog post, we’re covering the issues that may occur during Big Sur installation and after you've upgraded your Mac.
 If you’re interested in resolving a particular issue, just go through this list and choose the one that relates to you: